 Yes, NetLogon can be stopped from running in the background.
 Nonetheless, one has to do it manually or by a runtime error.
 Go to the Command Line ( Terminal) to stop or restart it.
 Users must remember that preventing the NetLogon can hamper many Windows Server functions.

-How to enable Netlogon logging server 2008 or any Windows?
+How do you enable the Netlogon logging server 2008 or any Windows?

 nltest /dbflag:0x2080ffff